 As a result of Tribal Consultation, BIE recognizes that to serve every student within the Bureau of Indian Education school system, additional subgroups will need to be added.
 Beginning with the SY 2020-2021, BIE will add two additional subgroups of students.
-The two subgroups will be American Indian or Alaska Native students and non-American Indian or Alaska Native students.
-The non-American Indian or Alaska Native subgroup will enable the BIE to collect data on the modest population of students attending BIE schools who do not identify as American Indian or Alaska Native.
+The two subgroups will be American Indian or Alaska Native students and non-American Indian or Alaska Native subgroup will enable the BIE to collect data on the modest population of students attending BIE schools who do not identify as American Indian or Alaska Native.
 The two new categories, 1.
 American Indian or Alaska Native and 2. non-American Indian or Alaska Native will be identified and used as subgroups in the accountability system.